 This includes bank, savings and deposit accounts where you are the account holder or have had authorisation over the funds.

-2. You have other assets and pensions that are held abroad and exceed €50,000
+- You have other assets and private pensions that are held abroad and exceed €50,000

 This includes bonds, stocks and shares, life insurance, pension plans and annuities that are currently being paid.
-You are in this category if they have either a total value or a surrender value on the 31st December 2015 of €50,000 or more.
+You are in this category if they have either a total value or a surrender value on the 31st December of the previous year of €50,000 or more.

 The property or business premises must have had a purchase value of more than €50,000.